ohmyform/ohmyform/README.md

 ## Features

-### Currently following features are implemented:

-	- Multi-Language Support (Semi implemented)
+	- Multi-Language Support
 	- 11 possible question types
 	- Editable start and end pages
 	- Export Submissions to XLS, JSON or CSV
 	- Native Analytics and Google Analytics Support
-	- Custom Subdomains for each User
 	- Embeddable Forms
 	- Forms as a Service API
+    - Customizable Notifications on Form Submission
+	- Web Hooks on Form Submission
+	- Deployable with Heroku and DockerHub
+    - PostgreSQL and sqlite

 <!-- TODO: Determine roadmap for OhMyForm if it is to be different from OhMyForm's roadmap. -->
 <!-- ### On the Roadmap (Tentative pending [refactor](https://github.com/ohmyform/ohmyform/pull/1)) -->

-### On the Roadmap for v1.0.0
+### On the Roadmap
+	- Custom Subdomains for each User
 	- Implement encryption for all form data
 	- Add Typeform API integration
 	- Add plugin/3rd party integration support (ala Slack)